 If your child goes to Ofsted registered childcare, their key person will carry out a review as well.

 Each review has the same aim of making sure that you and your child get the right support at the right time so there is some overlap, but they focus on different things so you should take the opportunity to have both.

 If either review shows that your child needs more support, your health visiting team and childcare provider will work together, with you, to make sure that happens.

-This review will be completed at your childcare provider by your child's key person.
-You will not have to be there.
-If they can, they will complete this check before your child has their health and development review so you can take their summary document along for your health visitor to look at.
+This check will be completed at your childcare provider by your child's key person.
+You will not have to be there but you will be asked to bring your child's red book to a meeting after the check.
+If they can, they will complete this check before your child has their health and development review so you share the completed record with your health visiting team at the health and development review.

 The review will: